Ravi Jaipuria

-Ravi Jaipuria is an Indian billionaire businessman and chairman of RJ Corp.
-Under RJ Corp, he manages Devyani International, which is India's largest franchisee of Yum!
+Ravi Jaipuria is an Indian billionaire Industrialist and chairman of RJ Corp.
+Under his company, RJ Corp, he manages Varun Beverages which is one of the largest bottling partner for PepsiCo's soft drink brands outside the US, and Devyani International, which is India's largest franchisee of Yum!
 Brands and operates KFC, Pizza Hut, Costa Coffee and TWG Tea outlets.
-The other listed company under RJ Corp, Varun Beverages is the second-largest bottling partner for PepsiCo's soft drink brands outside the US.
 He is referred to as India's cola king.

-Career
+Education and career

 Jaipuria studied business management in the United States and returned to India in 1985.
 He joined the family business as a bottler for Pepsi-Cola.
 He also holds a minority stake in Medanta, a health care firm.
+In 2013, Jaipuria, through his company Varun Bevrages, took over his brother CK Jaipuria’s Pepsi products manufacturing and marketing business in Delhi.

 Varun Beverages got listed on BSE and NSE after an initial public offering in 2016.
 Devyani International got listed on the BSE and NSE after its IPO in 2021.

-As of August 2022, Jaipuria has an estimated net worth of approximately $7.5 billion as ranked by Forbes.
+In October 2024, Jaipuria was ranked 14th on the Forbes list of India’s 100 richest tycoons, with a net worth of $17.3 billion.

 Personal life

-His wife died in a plane crash in 1985.
+His wife's name is Dhara Jaipuria.
 He has two children, one son named Varun and a daughter named Devyani.
-He hails from a Marwari family.
+He hails from a Marwari Hindu family.